-- (8) SET OF OBSTETRICAL PLATES in bottom of glass case No. 3. - (4) The Plates to accompany Cruveilhier's Work, "Anatomie Pathologique du Corps Humain," about two hundred in the lower part of glass case No. 3. - (5) OTHER PATHOLOGICAL PLATES.
+- (8) SET OF OBSTETRICAL PLATES in bottom of glass case No. 3. - (4) THE PLATES TO ACCOMPANY CRUVEILHIER'S WORK, "Anatomic Pathologique du Corps Humain," about two hundred, in the lower part of glass case No. 3. - (5) OTHER PATHOLOGICAL PLATES.
 From various contributors.